 Businesses are leveraging video conferencing tools more than ever before and therefore Microsoft Teams and Zoom are making headlines daily.
 We’ll compare Microsoft Teams vs Zoom here so that you can make the decision on what’s best for your business,

-In this article, we’ll look at the most popular software for video conferencing on the market today: Microsoft Teams vs Zoom.
-Both have been making headlights due to current events around COVID-19, and we’re going to compare them to let you know their similarities and their differences so you can make a better decision on what’s best for your business.
+In this article, we’ll look at the most popular software for video conferencing on the market today: Microsoft Teams and Zoom.
+Both have been making headlines since the world went remote, and we’re going to compare them to let you know their similarities and their differences so you can make a better decision on what’s best for your business.

 Microsoft Teams vs Zoom: What do they have in common?

 These two tools have a lot of similar functions, but the details are where they differ.
 At a high level, some of the similarities include:

 Video Conferencing: Both tools are built for video conferencing and can be used for audio conferencing as well

 Video Conferencing Features: Both tools have the ability for creating breakout rooms, whiteboarding, screen-sharing, keyboard and mouse control sharing, and chatting.

 Integrations: Both tools have hundreds of integrations to choose from and even more can be added with the use of Zapier

 Watch our webinar comparing the Microsoft Teams vs Zoom

 While both have some of the same main features, they do differ a lot when you dive into the details.
 Let’s take a look at what makes these two tools different.